 Ian Lundberg

-Assistant Professor, Department of Information Science, Cornell University
+Assistant Professor, Department of Sociology, UCLA

 I study topics in stratification and inequality.
 I strive to produce substantive findings that are conceptually precise and which rely on credible assumptions.
 These principles often lead me to computational and machine learning methods and the development of new approaches.